adrew25/StreamCleanPy/README.md

 ### Motivation

-Nvidia Broadcast offers a fantastic background removal feature, but it currently doesn't support Linux.
+Nvidia Broadcast offers a fantastic background removal feature, but it currently doesn't support Linux (and maybe never will).
 To fill this gap, I tried using the OBS background removal plugin, but I faced compatibility issues, especially with my RTX 3080 and TensorRT, possibly due to the system architecture and environment the app was built for.

-This led to the creation of StreamClean as a Linux-compatible alternative.
+This led to the creation of StreamClean, a Linux-compatible alternative designed for quick streaming with a removed background!
+StreamClean serves as a solution for the current time, filling the gap until Elefan develops a well-optimized C++ plugin for seamless and efficient background removal.
 Special thanks to [@lef-fan Eleftherios Fanioudakis](https://github.com/lef-fan) for the inspiration behind this project.
 Eleftherios is working on a similar project in C++, which is expected to deliver much better performance.

 ### Features